iKarTehFox/web-clock-docs/docs/displayoptions.md

 | --- | --- |
 | ![A screenshop of the page with Light theme enabled.](/assets/images/docs-Features/displayoptions/menutheme-light.png) | ![A screenshop of the page with Dark theme enabled.](/assets/images/docs-Features/displayoptions/menutheme-dark.png) |

+{: .note }
+The theme is automatically set based on your system's color scheme.

 Here's how the `data-bs-theme` attribute gets modified.
 To avoid breaking everything, it gets applied on a per-element container basis:

 ```ts